 - For example, if the $15,000 from the rich uncle in the example above was not transferred successfully to the nephew, the amount would remain a part of the uncle's estate.
-Thereafter, the laws of intestate succession might require that the sum be granted, at least in part, to the uncle's wife.
-If the uncle had been estranged, but not divorced, from his wife and had attempted to limit her share of his assets, an intestate grant to the wife of $15,000 could frustrate this lifetime intent.
+Thereafter, the laws of intestate succession might require that the sum be granted, at least in part, to the uncle's spouse.
+If the uncle had been estranged, but not divorced, from his spouse and had attempted to limit their share of his assets, an intestate grant to the spouse of $15,000 could frustrate this lifetime intent.

 - Another consequence of a transfer or gift that is not properly completed is that through probate any resulting transfer of the assets becomes a matter of public record, rather than a private transfer.
 This may cause resentment or lead to other complications in cases where the transfer seems to indicate favoritism.